kolkhis/prolug-coursework/security-engineering/final_project/airgap.md

 On the proposed jumpbox, use a chrooted environment in which to jail users.

+### Create the Directory Structure

 `/var/chroot` is a good location, it's out of the way and won't be interfered with.

+If we wanted to make multiple chroot environments on the same host for multiple user accounts, we could name the chroot directories accordingly (`/var/chroot_user1`, `/var/chroot_user2`, etc.).

+For now, we'll only do one.
 ```bash
 mkdir /var/chroot
 ```